doublej9713/Computer-Integrated-Manufacturing/README.md

 # Computer-Integrated-Manufacturing Individual Assignment

-Tew Jia Jian _Assignment.pdf : The file describe the detail of mainocr.py code to extract the information of the invoice or receipt. invoice1.png : The first invoice for mainocr.py code invoice2.jpg : The second invoice for mainocr.py code main.py : Python code to extract the necessary information from image
+/nTew Jia Jian _Assignment.pdf : The file describe the detail of mainocr.py code to extract the information of the invoice or receipt.
+/ninvoice1.png : The first invoice for mainocr.py code
+\ninvoice2.jpg : The second invoice for mainocr.py code
+\nmain.py : Python code to extract the necessary information from image